jkderrick028/jkderrick028.github.io/_pages/about.md

 I am a PhD candidate in computational neuroscience at The University of Western Ontario, Canada, working with Drs.
 Marieke Mur, Julio Martinez-Trujillo and Jörn Diedrichsen.

-My research focuses on how prefrontal cortex, the hub of intelligence, supports multiple higher-order cognitive functions flexibly, by analyzing monkey electrophysiology and human fMRI data using machine learning and statistics.
-I also develop analytical toolboxes for machine learning and neuroscience research community.
+My research focuses on how prefrontal cortex, the hub of intelligence, supports multiple higher-order cognitive functions flexibly, by analyzing large-scale multitask monkey electrophysiology and human fMRI data using machine learning and statistics.
+I also develop analytical toolboxes for ML and neuroscience research community.

 Before starting grad school, I finished my BEng in Computer Science and BSc in Mathematics at Sichuan University, China (2016-2020).
 I spent a semester at Feng Chia University in Taiwan as an exchange student (2018.02-2018.07).